-41 Are the Hague Rules, Hague-Visby Rules, Hamburg Rules or some variation in force and have they been ratified or implemented without ratification?
+Are the Hague Rules, Hague-Visby Rules, Hamburg Rules or some variation in force and have they been ratified or implemented without ratification?
 Has your state ratified, accepted, approved or acceded to the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea?
 When does carriage at sea begin and end for the purpose of application of such rules?

-None of the Hague Rules, Hague-Visby Rules, Hamburg Rules or Rotterdam Rules have been ratified by the United Arab Emirates.
+The Hague Rules, Hague-Visby Rules, Hamburg Rules nor the Rotterdam Rules have been ratified by the United Arab Emirates.